marmelab/react-admin/docs/NumberInput.md

 ## `step`

 You can customize the `step` props (which defaults to "any").
-For instance, to restrict the value to integers, ise a value of 1 for the `step`:
+For instance, to restrict the value to integers, use a value of 1 for the `step`:

 ```jsx
 <NumberInput source="nb_views" step={1} />